Cyprus Investment Funds Statistics – November, 2020Salvus Team

 The breakdown of the liabilities on the balance sheet of Investment Funds in Cyprus is reported in 3 categories by the CBC:

-The majority of liabilities is coming from IF shares/units, a consistent theme, with 4,743.1 EUR million outstanding at the end of the period (November 2019) amounting to 83.41% of the total liabilities of Investment Funds in Cyprus.
-Loans follow with 789 EUR million outstanding (13.88%) and finally, other liabilities (incl. financial derivatives) amount to 154.2 EUR million outstanding (2.71%).
+Most liabilities are consistently coming from IF shares/units with 4,854.4 EUR million outstanding at the end of September 2020 amounting to 86.6% of the total liabilities of Investment Funds in Cyprus.
+Loans follow with a reduced quarter-over-quarter 595.8 EUR million outstanding (10.6%) and finally, other liabilities (incl. financial derivatives) amount to 152.4 EUR million outstanding (2.7%).

 The breakdown by nature of investment of the assets/liabilities on the balance sheet of Investment Funds in Cyprus is collected in 5 categories (Figure 2) by the CBC:

-Figure 2 – The progress of total assets/liabilities in EUR million (bars), outstanding at end of period broken down by nature of investment.
+Figure 2 – The progress of total assets/liabilities in EUR million (bars), outstanding at end of period broken down by the nature of the investment.

 The type of investment funds is split into Open End and Closed End.